U.S. Energy Information Administration logo

 The United States now produces nearly all of the natural gas that it uses

-U.S. dry natural gas production in 2022 was about 35.81 trillion cubic feet (Tcf), an average of about 98.11 billion cubic feet per day and the highest annual amount recorded.
+In 2022, U.S. dry natural gas production was about 36.35 trillion cubic feet (Tcf), an average of about 96.60 billion cubic feet per day and an annual record high.
 Most of the production increases since 2005 are the result of horizontal drilling and hydraulic fracturing techniques, notably in shale, sandstone, carbonate, and other tight geologic formations.
 Natural gas is produced from onshore and offshore natural gas and oil wells and from coalbeds.
-In 2022, U.S. dry natural gas production was about 10.8% greater than total U.S. natural gas consumption.
-Although most of U.S. the natural gas consumption is met with domestic production, the United States imports some natural gas to help supply domestic demand.
+In 2022, U.S. dry natural gas production was about 13% higher than total U.S. natural gas consumption.
+Domestic production fullfills most U.S. natural gas consumption, so the United States imports some natural gas to help supply domestic demand.

-U.S. dry natural gas production in 2022 was about 1.29 Tcf greater than in 2021 mostly in response to increases in demand, especially for exports, and higher prices for natural gas.
+In 2022, U.S. dry natural gas production was about 1.82 Tcf higher than in 2021, mostly because of higher demand, especially for exports, and higher prices.

-Five of the 34 natural gas producing states accounted for about 70.4% of total U.S. dry natural gas production in 2021.
+Five of the 34 natural gas-producing states accounted for about 70.4% of total U.S. dry natural gas production in 2022.

-• The top five natural gas-producing states and their percentage share of total U.S. natural gas production in 2021 were:
+• The top five natural gas-producing states and their percentage shares of total U.S. natural gas production in 2022 were:

 • Texas24.6%